smallest-cock/CustomQuickchat/docs/Settings.md

 ## Special Effects

-Similar to variations, you can include these keywords in your chat to trigger special functionality.
+Similar to variations, you can include these keywords in your chat to trigger special functionality:

-- The `blast` and `lastChat` keywords require the [Lobby Info plugin](https://github.com/smallest-cock/LobbyInfo) to be installed
+>[!IMPORTANT]
+>Make sure to have `Show player MMR on scoreboard` and `Show MMR in casual playlists` enabled in the bakkesmod `Ranked` tab for blast ranks functionality to work

 >[!TIP]
 >Don't name your word variation lists the same as these